themeum/qubely/readme.txt

 - **Team:** Qubely’s Team block lets you enlist your team members one by one with their details like names, designations, social links, images, and more.
 You can choose the team member’s profile design from 3 preset layouts.
 Decide whether to show designation and description with the member profile.
 Also, apply animation effects on each of the profiles individually.

 - **Image:** Insert and beautify images with Qubely Image Block.
 There are 2 different premade layouts (Simple and Blurb) with plenty of customization options.
 You can define image opacity, alignment, border-radius, and box-shadow.
 Animate images, set up typography, enable overlay, and many more.

+- **Timeline:** Display the timelines of various events like product releases, company history & milestones, upcoming updates, achievements, and many more with Qubely’s Timeline block.
+Showcase detailed timelines/roadmaps and style them with plenty of customization options.
+Add images, texts, headings, setup connectors with icons, and tweak timeline bar your way.

  = SOME EXCITING QUBELY FEATURES IN DETAILS =